eugenewebdevs/workshops/workshops-2022/docker/exercises/exercise-3-compose/README.md

 This file is a YAML file that defines the composition of our application.

+If you use the Linux operating system, Install Docker Compose. https://docs.docker.com/compose/install/

-in this directory run the fiollwoing command
+in this directory run the following command

 `docker compse up`